 Bushwalk in Comfort

 I’m not a fan of hot, steamy weather, so I jump at the chance to do extended hikes over winter when the weather’s cooler.
-Booderee has a range of beautiful walking trails to explore, and with the reduced winter crowds you’ll enjoy having these trails mostly to yourself.
+Booderee has a range of beautiful walking trails to explore, and with the reduced winter crowds, you’ll enjoy having these trails mostly to yourself.
 Plus, winter hiking means less risk of snakes!

 From a few hundred metres to a few kilometres long, length doesn’t decide beauty here!
 No matter where you walk, you’ll be greeted with gorgeous bush and beach scenes.

-For a more extended adventure, I highly recommend the Munyunga waraga dhugan trail – this 2.5 hour loop takes in forest trails, panoramic views from Governor Head and some great opportunities for wildlife spotting.
+For a more extended adventure, I highly recommend the Munyunga Waraga Dhugan trail.
+This 2.5 hour loop takes in forest trails, panoramic views from Governor Head, and some great opportunities for wildlife spotting.

 Cave Beach